raccoonML/Multi-Language-RTVC/README.md

 This project was started in 2021 with the goal of inheriting Corentin Jemine's [``Real-Time-Voice-Cloning``](https://github.com/CorentinJ/Real-Time-Voice-Cloning).
 The project originated from the wish of multi-language support for voice cloning models and is now maintained and enhanced by contributing volunteers.
+Visit the [``About us``](https://github.com/sveneschlbeck/Multi-Language-RTVC/wiki/About-us) section to learn more about the team behind ``MLRTVC``.

 ## Contributing